emersonmuniz/install-and-config/README.md

-# Install and Config for my Memory
+# Some Install and Configurations

+Simple, it's for my memory to re-install some thing that I use.

+## Contents

+- [Homebrew]
+- [Visual Studio Code]